frizinak/layout-machi/README.md

 ---
 --- Style overlapping clients
 --- I personal add a titlebar to the bottom of each client and change that color
---- since it's more robust than borders and allows settings focus/normal color.
+--- since it's more robust than borders and allows setting focus/normal color.
 --- Which you can't really do with borders (cleanly)
 ---
     local theme = {